lxms-development/security-notes/README.md

 ![powershell](./assets/icons/128x128/powershell.png)

-Windows10Debloater is a more advanced tool to remove other programs and services that lie deeper into Windows. **That makes this tool more dangerous to use, but isn't too risky.** With this, you can completely remove OneDrive, telemetry and other things like registry keys that are not used anymore.
+Windows10Debloater is a more advanced tool to remove other programs and services that lay deeper into Windows. **That makes this tool more dangerous to use, but isn't too risky.** With this, you can completely remove OneDrive, telemetry and other things like registry keys that are not used anymore.
 The interface may freeze, but in the terminal it's continuing to work.
 Just wait till it's back.

 My recommened options are to disable Cortana and edge PDF, then disable telemetry, uninstall OneDrive and lastm remove the bloatware regkeys.